Priyasunil26/KubernetesKustomization/kubernetes.md

     ```bash
     kubectl get pods -n bold-services

 13. Wait until you see the applications running.
-Then, use the DNS or ingress IP address you obtained from Step 8 to access the application in the browser.
+Then, use the `appBaseUrl` to access the application in the browser.

 14. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup.